Teaching children with Down syndrome to use longer sentences

 Learning the grammar rules

-At first children use three and four keyword 'sentences' without the joining function words which make the sentences grammatically correct (for example, "that dog is chasing a big cat").
+At first children use three and four keyword 'sentences' without the joining function words which make the sentences grammatically correct (for example, “dog chasing big cat” rather than "that dog is chasing a big cat").
 The correct use of function words such as articles/determiners (a, the, that) auxiliary verbs (is, are, can, has, do, will), pronouns (he, she, they, him, her, them) prepositions (in, on, to, under) is governed by rules.

 Word order rules